Grief Counseling in Irvine, CA & Nearby Areas | CASA Therapy

 What are the most common stages of grief?

 Many people know the “five stages of grief” model: denial, anger, bargaining, depression, and acceptance.
 These stages can be helpful as a framework, but grief is not linear.
 You may move back and forth between stages, skip some, or feel several at once.
-Other models include additional stages like shock or meaning-making.

 Can grief counseling help with anticipatory grief (before a loss happens)?